-Even though not many actually have tried a Crusta, it's an influential part of cocktail history.
+Even though only a few actually have tried a Crusta, it's an influential part of cocktail history.
 If you want, you can see it as a forerunner of today's Margarita cocktail.

 What are Crustas Cocktails?

-As mentioned, a Crusta cocktail is always a spirit mixed with freshly squeezed lemon juice, sugar, and cocktail bitters.
-The sweetening sugar part can either be syrup or a liqueur.
-Its history is quite interesting, and the drink was part of many cocktail recipe books.
+The history of this cocktail category is also quite interesting, and also, the classy drink was part of many cocktail recipe books.
 So let's take a closer look at the Crusta cocktails past.

 History of the Crustas

-Crustas, besides a considerable number of other classic cocktails, originates from New Orleans.
+Crustas, like a respectable number of other classic cocktails, originate from New Orleans.
 What makes this extra special in that respect is, that it is probably the very first one of many that became famous.
-First mixed in the 1850s by bartender Joseph Santini, it's even older than the Ramos Gin Fizz and the Sazerac.

 The Crustas are also among the first cocktails having quite a complex, signature way of presentation and garnish.
-That's also the reason why this drink, in particular, outshone many others when first appeared in Jerry Thomas's "How to Mix Drinks" in 1862.
+Due to that, this type of drink outshone many others when it first appeared in Jerry Thomas's "How to Mix Drinks" in 1862.

-The second part is the lemon peel, or rather the lemon ring, to be precise.
-However, this traditional and correct way to garnish a Crusta cocktail rarely is practiced.
-In most cases, a large and thick lemon peel is put inside the glass so that it is just peeking out. -When you drink a Crusta garnished like that, you have to push the peel inside the glass before taking a sip.
-And that is totally different from the traditional way of garnishing.
+In most cases, a large and thick lemon peel is put inside the glass so that it is just peeking out. -When you drink a Crusta garnished like that, you push the peel inside the glass before taking a sip.
+And that is totally different from the original way of garnishing.